stephenliu1944/easytool-react-permission/README.md

 ```

 ### Set Component's permissions.
-It means it's the required permissions on this Components.
+It means User need to have these permissions to use this Components.
 ```jsx
 import permission from '@beanreact/permission';